 Originally published on www.elearningindustry.com

-It’s important to market your Learning Management System at conferences and trade shows.
+It’s important to market your Learning Management System at LMS conferences and trade shows.
 But you’ve got to do it well AND in moderation.

-Conferences are an LMS Marketing Staple
+Tradeshows are an LMS Marketing Staple

 Some will dispute this and say that CLOs and VPs of Training don’t go to conferences.
 However, they are not the ones doing the hard work of finding an LMS.
 Especially in large companies.
 The ones searching are sometimes several steps below the executive level and these people carry a lot of weight in the LMS buying decision.